Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Findings

 \begin{myquote} ``The privacy problem in VR is more of a big future thing as they're getting more and more information sometime in the future.
 It's still a problem that's very nebulous and not well-defined.
 So I have a hard time being motivated to fight it.'' \end{myquote}

-P1 showed a state of mind inconsistent with his VR parenting practice, demonstrating the existence of privacy paradox~\cite{barth2017privacy, wisniewski2018privacy}.
+P1 showed a state of mind that is inconsistent with his VR parenting practice, demonstrating \textit{privacy paradox}~\cite{barth2017privacy, wisniewski2018privacy}.
 Privacy paradox refers to the discrepancies between users' expressed privacy concerns and their actual behavior.
 In our context, even though P1 knew the risks existed, he still had little motivation to mitigate them in practice.

-As a result, parents usually focused more on their children's use of daily technologies like social media, neglecting the harms of ``\textit{future technology}'' -- VR.
+As a result, participants usually focused more on their children's use of other technologies like social media, neglecting the harms of VR as a ``\textit{future technology}.''

-\paragraphb{Trust in children's maturity in technology use.} In addition to defining VR risks as a future thing, some participants, most of whom were parents of teenagers (aged 13-17), said that they were not concerned because their children were tech-savvy and mature in their decision-making.
+\paragraphb{Trust in children's maturity in technology use.} In addition to defining VR risks as a future thing, some participants, especially those who were parents of teenagers (aged 13-17), said that they were not concerned because their children were tech-savvy and mature in their S\&P decision-making.
 As P14 said, ``\textit{I think at this point for him.
 He's kind of on his path to becoming an adult.
 So I've given him advice, and I'm kind of trusting that he's gonna follow it.
-He's fairly mature for 16.}'' Similarly, other parents of children at a similar age echoed P14 and believed their children's familiarity with VR to have surpassed theirs.
+He's fairly mature for 16.}'' Similarly, other parents of teenagers echoed P14 and believed their children's familiarity with VR to have surpassed theirs.

-Some participants who were experienced in VR said that they suspected most other parents would have bought VR just for babysitting their children without having any knowledge of VR.
+Some participants who were experienced in VR said that they suspected most other parents would have bought VR just to babysit their children without having any knowledge of VR.
 As P1 said, ``\textit{I don't think parents understand that there's a shift there.
 It goes from being something that's happening on a screen in front of you to something that is happening to you.}'' P1 assumed that many parents would consider VR the same as many other technologies like phones, TVs, and tablets.

-Indeed, when other participants discussed some risks of VR, they would reference other daily technologies, like what P14 argued, ``\textit{the risks are pretty much the same in any type of technology.}''
+Indeed, when other participants discussed some risks of VR, they would reference more common technologies, like what P14 (a parent of teenagers) argued, ``\textit{the risks are pretty much the same in any type of technology.}''